Ingmar-de-Vries/DynamicPredictions/README.md

       - "DynamicPredictions_PLOTS_ERFdynamicRSA_ROIsource.m" - plot ROI-based results, in article: figure 2a, 3, and S5.
       - "brewermap.m" - creates nice colormaps that are colorblind friendly.
 Not my code, for all colormaps and source code see: https://colorbrewer2.org/
       - "boundedline.m" - creates nice shading around lines, e.g., with a measure of distribution across subjects (here standard error).
 Not my code, for source code see https://github.com/kakearney/boundedline-pkg
-      - "DynamicPredictions_ERFdynamicRSA_searchlight.m" - searchlight analysis, which is called from "DynamicPredictions_pipeline.m"
+      - "DynamicPredictions_RUN_ERFdynamicRSA_searchlight.m" - searchlight analysis, which is called from "DynamicPredictions_pipeline.m"
       - "DynamicPredictions_STATS_ERFdynamicRSA_searchlight.m" - statistics on searchlight analysis.
       - "fdr_bh.m" - FDR correction for statistics on searchlight analysis.
 This function is called in "DynamicPredictions_STATS_ERFdynamicRSA_searchlight.m"
       - "DynamicPredictions_PLOTS_ERFdynamicRSA_searchlight.m" - plot searchlight results, in article: figure 2b and S6.
 Note that this is done partly using the Brainstorm GUI to create pretty cortical map figures.
 Go through this script line-by-line and read the comments if you want to create similar figures.